 Key takeaways

-- Breathwork helps guide your breathing pattern to benefit your mental, physical, emotional, and spiritual health.
+- Breathwork guides your breathing pattern to support your mental, physical, emotional, and spiritual health.

-- Exhibiting symptoms of poor breathing may inadvertently be harming your health.
+- Poor breathing habits may be inadvertently affecting your health.

-- Breathwork has several health benefits such as improved sleep quality, focus, and energy and reduced stress and anxiety.
+- Breathwork has been associated with several health benefits, including improved sleep quality, focus, and energy, as well as reduced stress and anxiety.

-If you’re new to breathwork as mindfulness practice, it’s important to familiarize yourself with the basics.
-As with any new wellness regimen, proper technique and consistency with your breathing practice is key to yielding the best results.
-In this article, we’ll cover the basics of what breathwork is, the life-changing benefits of changing your breath pattern, popular methods, and the essential practices for beginners.
+As a beginner in breathwork as a mindfulness practice, familiarizing yourself with the basics is a natural place to start.
+As with any new wellness regimen, technique and consistency with your breathing are foundational to getting the most from it.
+Discover the basics of breathwork, the life-changing benefits of attending to your breathing pattern, and essential practices for beginners.

 What Is Breathwork?

-Breathwork is the practice of intentionally changing your breathing pattern to elicit different mental, physical, emotional, and spiritual benefits.
-Many people use breathwork practices for a variety of concerns, including:
+Breathwork is the practice of intentionally changing your breathing pattern to support different mental, physical, emotional, and spiritual benefits.
+Many people explore breathwork practices for a variety of concerns, including:

 - Mouth breathing (while awake and asleep)